Nriver/swap-enter-widget/README.md

 [![Support Me on Ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/nriver)

-**Imporve your experience**
+**Improve your experience**

-Swap "enter" and "shift + enter" in Trilium Notes.
-And that's it.
+Swap "enter" and "shift + enter" in Trilium Notes, with a special exception for lists.

+## Features

+- Swaps the behavior of "Enter" and "Shift+Enter" keys for most content
+- Preserves normal behavior when editing lists (numbered lists, bulleted lists, to-do lists)
+- Makes it easier to create new paragraphs with a single key press

 # How to install